- Time Management

 CAE Writing Test Tips

 You have 90 minutes to write two texts.
-Each text should be about 220-260 words long.
+Each text should be about 220-260 words long (see the Questions section at the bottom if you have concerns about the word count).
 Part 1 is always an essay, while in part 2 you have a choice of 3 tasks (letter/email; proposal; report; review).

 The examiners assess you on 4 elements: